-Our notion of constant-delay algorithm differ from the definitions in~\cite{segoufin2013enumerating} in two aspects.
-First, as it was previously mention, we relax the distinction between query and data in the preprocessing phase, allowing our algorithm to take polynomial time in the input (i.e. combined complexity).
-Second, our definition of constant-delay is what in \cite{courcelle2009linear,bagan2006mso} is called {\em linear delay in the size of the output}, namely, writing the next output is linear in its size and does not depend on the size of the input.
+Our notion of \review{constant delay} algorithm differ from the definitions in~\cite{segoufin2013enumerating} in two aspects. \review{First, in our definition the input is not divided into some components, so the preprocessing phase must take polynomial time on the size of the entire input.
+In the case of constant delay algorithms for query answering, the input is usually divided into the data and the query, and the preprocessing phase is only asked to take polynomial time on the size of the data (as the query is usually assumed to be fixed, which is referred to as data complexity~\cite{V82}).} Second, our definition of \review{constant delay} is what in \cite{courcelle2009linear,bagan2006mso} is called {\em linear delay in the size of the output}, namely, writing the next output is linear in its size and does not depend on the size of the input.
 This is a natural assumption, since each output must at least be written down to return it to the user.
-Notice that, given an input $x$ and an output $y$, the notion of polynomial-delay above means polynomial in $|x|$ and, instead, the notion of linear delay from~\cite{courcelle2009linear,bagan2006mso} means linear in $|y|$, i.e., constant in the size of $|x|$.
-Thus, we have decided to call the two-phase enumeration from above ``constant-delay'', as it does not depend on the size of the input $x$, and the delay is just what is needed to write the output (which is the minimum requirement for such an enumeration algorithm).
+Notice that, given an input $x$ and an output $y$, the notion of \review{polynomial delay} above means polynomial in $|x|$ and, instead, the notion of linear delay from~\cite{courcelle2009linear,bagan2006mso} means linear in $|y|$, i.e., constant in the size of $|x|$.
+Thus, we have decided to call the two-phase enumeration from above \review{``constant delay''}, as it does not depend on the size of the input $x$, and the delay is just what is needed to write the output (which is the minimum requirement for such an enumeration algorithm).